 Fix 5.
 Disable conflicting processes

-Some processes may be running on your computer that will prevent your OneDrive from working properly.
+Some processes may be running on your computer that will prevent your OneDrive from working properly, causing OneDrive to constantly crashing.
 To check if some of these processes are running:

 Step 1.
 Press and tap the Win+R key to open the Run window, and type msconfig, click OK to go to System Configuration.

 Step 2.
-Under the Services tab to check the Hide all Microsoft services option, and click Disable all to continue.
+Under the Services tab, check the Hide all Microsoft services option, and click Disable all to continue.

 Step 3.
 And then under the Startup tab, you should click Open Task Manager.